elevata-labs/elevata/docs/index.md

   How datasets depend on each other, how lineage is represented, and how the Logical Plan encodes queries.

 - [Expression DSL & AST](expression_dsl_and_ast.md)
-  The vendor-neutral expression DSL (HASH256, CONCAT_WS, COALESCE, COL, …), the AST, and how dialects render it.
+  The vendor-neutral expression DSL (Domain Specific Language) (HASH256, CONCAT_WS, COALESCE, COL, …), the AST (Abstract Syntax Tree), and how dialects render it.

 - [Hashing Architecture](hashing_architecture.md)
   Surrogate key and foreign key hashing: deterministic rules, cross-dialect SHA-256, null handling and pepper strategy.